Mainframe-Archive/mainframe-os/docs/roadmap.md

 ### Community-moderated apps marketplace
 Mainframe OS is a platform for building and using decentralized applications.
 So far there is very basic discovery (suggested apps list) to help users find and install new apps.
-This will be expanded in Alpha 4 and Beat 1 (see below) but will still be fairly limited in scope.
+This will be expanded in [Alpha 4](#q3-milestone-alpha-4) and [Beta 1](#q4-milestone-beta-1) but will still be fairly limited in scope and centralized.
 Ultimately the intent is to create a robust community-driven marketplace to reinforce our core value of decentralization.
 Needs to include rankings, incentivization, promotion, accountability, and rich filtering tools.

 ### App developer business models
-In line with the research on subscriptions and marketplace listed above, we are exploring possibilities for app developers to include subscriptions in their apps through the Mainframe SDK.
+In line with the research on [subscriptions](#blockchain-based-subscriptions) and [marketplace](#community-moderated-apps-marketplace), we are exploring how to facilitate business models for app developers through the Mainframe SDK, including potentially subscriptions, paid apps and in-app purchases.
-We are also exploring ways to support paid apps and in-app purchases through the Mainframe SDK.

 ### Future-proof data structure for Mainframe protocols
-This is very important as Mainframe OS moves out of the Alpha phase to into a Beta state.
+This is very important as Mainframe OS moves out of the Alpha phase into a Beta state.
 We'll need to support compatibility for the various protocols (contacts, identity, communications, storage, payments, etc) between versions, as well as backwards and forward compatibility with the data vault.